shikharmn/first-timers/README.md

 - I am a student at Manipal Institute of Technology
 - My hobbies include coding, reading and running.

+### Shikhar Mohan
+- I like learning to code
+- I'm trying to get into development and the open source environment
+- I'm a student at IIT Kharagpur

 ### Example Profile
 - I'm an example that you can copy, if you want :)
 - I work for...